Move Your Medications, and Create a Prescription Drug Safety Plan for the New Year

 3. Educate others about the importance of medication storage and disposal, and about misuse and abuse dangers.

 You may wish to explain the importance of secure storage to those in your care, as well as providing tips for safe medication usage.
-Lists of medication tips for seniors
+List of medication tips – 2-page PDF document

 4. Create a list of all your medications, and medication lists for those in your care.